keiserlab/e3fp/doc/source/install.rst

 Installation
 ------------

 The following installation approaches are listed in order of recommendation.
-Each of these approaches first requires an installation of RDKit_.
+All but the first of these approaches requires a prior installation of RDKit_.

 Option 1: Install with Conda
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~